 Producing thought leadership in digital government

-Artificial intelligence (AI) offers huge potential benefits for the public sector ‒ such as delivering enhanced citizen services, improving process efficiency, creating smart cities, and ensuring public security and safety.
+Artificial intelligence (AI) offers huge potential benefits for the public sector ‒ such as delivering enhanced citizen services, improving process efficiency, enabling future cities, and ensuring public security and safety.
 But there have been challenges in its adoption within government processes.
 We have collaborated with the University of Queensland to investigate how government organisations can break down the barriers for artificial intelligence adoption and value creation.

 The first stage of the research identifies the AI challenges for government and develops a high-level framework of capabilities, capacities and processes that are needed to create value from AI while minimizing the risks.

-The second stage of the research is now available and addresses the specific challenge of ‘explainability’ of the AI results with an emphasis on aligning AI operations with the stakeholder-specific perspectives and knowledge thus delivering the intended value of the use of the technology.
+The second stage of the research addresses the specific challenge of ‘explainability’ of the AI results with an emphasis on aligning AI operations with the stakeholder-specific perspectives and knowledge thus delivering the intended value of the use of the technology.

-Further stages of the research will be focused on 'Building AI Capability' and 'Redesigning Work for AI'.
+Further stages of the research will be focused on 'Redesigning Work for AI', 'Governance & Assurance' and 'Realising Value from AI'.